tony/cv/README.rst

 Structure
 ---------
+- New framework: Angular

+  Excuse to try it for the first time.
+Very friendly toward typescript and mature.
 - ``tslint.json``/``tsconfig.json``/``package.json`` in root and/or ``lib/``

   I can't find a way to get building/linting `lib/ <lib/>`_ working without having these